lgnovo/Project-4/README.md

 ### Presentation
-Our group presentation will encompass an introduction to our model and its relevance to our research question.
-The goal is to present our model’s aptitude to make predictions and any hypothetical business practice recommendations.
+Our group presentation will encompass an introduction to our models and their aptitude to make predictions, and any hypothetical business practice recommendations.
 [View Presentation Here](https://docs.google.com/presentation/d/1iTG4Il5VhoeqTq4OCIaFIKuo9iCqtARKabFU-kqVb3Y/edit#slide=id.p)

 ________________________________________________________________

-## Random Forest Model
+## How to Run any of the models

-**1. Import findspark and initialize.** Import packages.
-Create a SparkSession.<br/>
+1. Import findspark and initialize.
+Import packages.
+Create a SparkSession

-**2. Read in the AWS S3 bucket into a DataFrame.**
+2. Read in the AWS S3 bucket into a DataFrame.
 ```sql
         from pyspark import SparkFiles
         url = "https://groupfourproject.s3.ca-central-1.amazonaws.com/bank_churners.csv"